Gian518/twitchy/README.md

 - [ ] Document environment variables
 - [ ] Create a [Deploy with Workers button](https://developers.cloudflare.com/workers/tutorials/deploy-button/) for GitHub
 - [ ] A mini website for the _average user_ to deploy the Worker without any help by a developer

+## Contributing

+Feel free to open a pull request if you want to contribute to the project.
+If you want to add a translation and you don't even know what a pull request is, send me a private message.

+## Donations 🇺🇦

+Currently, I'm not accepting any donations.
+If you feel generous and want to help someone, please consider to help Ukrainian people by donating some money or in any other useful way using [this official EU link](https://commission.europa.eu/topics/eu-solidarity-ukraine/helping-ukrainians-how-you-can-donate-and-engage_en).

 ## Credits